What Is An ePTFE Membrane?

-Basically, when we select an ePTFE membrane laminate finish for your filter bag, it keeps the particulate out of the fabric of the bag, which helps to extend filter bag life in your baghouse and minimize the need for frequent bag changeouts.
+Basically, when we select an ePTFE membrane laminate finish for your filter bag, it keeps the particulate out of the bag’s fabric, which helps to extend filter bag life in your baghouse and minimize the need for more frequent bag changeouts.

-What About Suitability for High-Heat or Chemically Aggressive Environment?
+What About Suitability for High-Heat or Chemically Aggressive Environments?

 Tip: It is important that you utilize the proper fabric best suited to your specific operating conditions and understand the full make-up of your gas stream, including hydrocarbons, as this may impact the ability to use ePTFE in your process.

-Micronics doesn’t just supply filter bags: we are Total Engineered Filtration Solutions providers and you can count on our experts to help you with the emissions requirements for your industry and application.
+Micronics doesn’t just supply filter bags: we are Total Engineered Filtration Solutions providers and you can count on our experts to help you with the emissions requirements for your dust collector, industry, and dust type.
 Micronics has experience in supporting customers in a vast variety of markets and applications.

 High Durability/High-Efficiency ePTFE Membrane Helps Meet EPA Requirements (PM2.5, MACT, NESHAP) and Will Reduce Total Cost of Ownership with:

-- Longer effective life cycle of bags and pleated bags
+- The longer effective life cycle of bags and pleated bags

-- Aids in recovery from upset conditions such as moisture, boiler tube leaks, etc.
+- Aiding in recovery from upset conditions such as moisture, boiler tube leaks, etc.

-- Provides a chemical barrier to particulate matter
+- Providing a chemical barrier to particulate matter

-- Offers full dust collection efficiency upon start up as a result of high initial efficiency
+- Offering full dust collection efficiency upon start-up as a result of high initial efficiency

-- Higher throughput capabilities reduce capital costs as a smaller dust collector can match the dust collection demand
+- Higher throughput capabilities, reducing capital costs as a smaller dust collector can match the dust collection demand